anela-arifovic/Linear-Regression-with-NumPy-and-Python/README.md

 Learning objectives:

-Implement the gradient descent algorithm from scratch \n Perform univariate linear regression with Numpy and Python \n Create data visualizations and plots using matplotlib \n
+Implement the gradient descent algorithm from scratch <br />
+Perform univariate linear regression with Numpy and Python <br />
+Create data visualizations and plots using matplotlib